landonturner/lturner.net/source/blog/building-this-blog.md

 wish.

 Netlify was very convenient and extremely simple to set up.
-The entire setup and eployment of my site (including webhook setup and dns migration) took about 5 minutes.
+The entire setup and deployment of my site (including webhook setup and DNS migration) took about 5 minutes.